 Making home improvements on a strict budget can be tough, whatever its size.
-The trick is to focus on those changes that will transform the way you feel about the property and add value when it comes to selling.
+The trick is to focus on those changes that will transform the way you feel about your home and add value to the property.

 £1,000 isn’t a massive budget when it comes to making home improvements, however if you use it in the right places, it can add value to your property and make it easier to sell when the time comes, as well as making the place feel more like home until then.

 Lighting is a great place to start.
 Good lighting can be the difference between a fresh, modern feel and something that feels dark and outdated.
 When it comes to selling your house, it’s all about how it makes visitors feel, and if it feels drab, you’ll find it really difficult to sell, regardless of how nice everything else may be.

 With a significantly larger budget of £2,500, why not turn your focus outside?
 After all, it’s the first thing that people see when they come to your home.
 And remember, first impressions are everything.

 Ensure gardens are low maintenance and look as nice in autumn and winter as they do in spring and summer.
 If you like the look of grass but not the upkeep, take a look at getting a good quality artificial turf.
 Alternatively, try decking or paving, and spruce it up with nice to haves such as a fire pit and a table and chairs so prospective buyers can imagine spending their summer nights there.

 The bathroom is an essential part of the house, but it can be overlooked and forgotten about when it comes to making improvements.
 First things first, make sure everything works.
 Then focus on making it look modern and up-to-date.